minqiaowang/minqiaowang.github.io/globally-distributed-database-with-raft/create-sample-schema/create-sample-schema.md

 8. The result likes the following.
-You may notes the only part of the rows are imported into the sharded tables.

     ```
     Import: Release 23.0.0.0.0 - for Oracle Cloud and Engineered Systems on Fri Sep 20 06:34:00 2024